Datavault-UK/automate-dv-docs/docs/macros.md

         ```sql
         WITH source_data AS (
-            SELECT a.ORDER_CUSTOMER_PK, a.ORDER_PK, a.CUSTOMER_PK, a.START_DATE, a.END_DATE, a.EFFECTIVE_FROM, a.LOAD_DATETIME, a.SOURCE
+            SELECT a.ORDER_CUSTOMER_HK, a.ORDER_HK, a.CUSTOMER_HK, a.START_DATE, a.END_DATE, a.EFFECTIVE_FROM, a.LOAD_DATETIME, a.SOURCE
             FROM DBTVAULT.TEST.STG_ORDER_CUSTOMER AS a
-            WHERE a.ORDER_PK IS NOT NULL
+            WHERE a.ORDER_HK IS NOT NULL
-            AND a.CUSTOMER_PK IS NOT NULL
+            AND a.CUSTOMER_HK IS NOT NULL
         ),

         latest_records AS (
-            SELECT b.ORDER_CUSTOMER_PK, b.ORDER_PK, b.CUSTOMER_PK, b.START_DATE, b.END_DATE, b.EFFECTIVE_FROM, b.LOAD_DATETIME, b.SOURCE,
+            SELECT b.ORDER_CUSTOMER_HK, b.ORDER_HK, b.CUSTOMER_HK, b.START_DATE, b.END_DATE, b.EFFECTIVE_FROM, b.LOAD_DATETIME, b.SOURCE,
                    ROW_NUMBER() OVER (
-                        PARTITION BY b.ORDER_CUSTOMER_PK
+                        PARTITION BY b.ORDER_CUSTOMER_HK
                         ORDER BY b.LOAD_DATETIME DESC
                    ) AS row_num
             FROM DBTVAULT.TEST.EFF_SAT_ORDER_CUSTOMER AS b